VCI Film MarketResearch Report 2021

 Films are available with copper ions in the polymer structure, these neutralize the corrosive gas in a package and deter rust.

-This report contains market size and forecasts of VCI Film in Indonesia, including the following market information:
+This report contains market size and forecasts of VCI Film in Brazil, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the VCI Film manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on VCI Film production and consumption in Indonesia
+This report also analyses and evaluates the COVID-19 impact on VCI Film production and consumption in Brazil

 Total Market by Segment: